 The Blanket: Rumpl Puffy Blanket

 No picnic is complete without an exceptional blanket that can be used anywhere you go.
-We’d mention the durable ripstop nylon with a durable water repellent (DWR) finish that tosses off pet hair, dirt, sand and even sticky crumbles, or the machine washability for all those ooey gooey handprints, but we won’t because we think the most important thing is the look.
+We’d mention the ripstop nylon with a durable water repellent (DWR) finish that tosses off pet hair, dirt, sand and even sticky crumbles, or the machine washability for all those ooey gooey handprints, but we won’t because we think the most important thing is the look.
 The Rumpl Puffy Blanket makes a bold statement.
-Whether you choose El Puffy, Forest Fade or Old Growth colors, you’ll make a splash at any soiree.
+No matter what color you choose, you’ll make a splash at any soiree.

 The Chairs: Helinox Chair Two Rocker